JamyJones/Pastebin2/paste.md

 1. **Navbar**: The navigation bar is created using Bootstrap's Navbar component.
 Each link in the navbar corresponds to a section on the page.

-2. **Sections**: Each section is given a unique ID (e.g., `section1`, `section2`, etc.) that matches the href attribute of the corresponding navbar link.
-The sections are styled to take up the full viewport height.
+2. **Sections**: Each section is given a unique ID that matches the href attribute of the corresponding navbar link.
+This allows the page to scroll to the correct section when a link is clicked.

-3. **Scrollspy**: The `data-bs-spy="scroll"` attribute on the body element enables Bootstrap's Scrollspy feature, which automatically updates the active class on the navbar links as you scroll through the sections.
+3. **Scrollspy**: The `data-bs-spy="scroll"` attribute on the body enables Bootstrap's Scrollspy feature, which automatically updates the active class on the navbar links as you scroll through the sections.

-4. **Styling**: Each section has a different background color for visual distinction.
+4. **Styling**: Each section has a height of 100vh (full viewport height) to ensure that they take up the entire screen.

-### Usage
+5. **JavaScript**: Bootstrap's JavaScript and Popper.js are included for the navbar functionality.

-When you click on a link in the navbar, the page will scroll smoothly to the corresponding section.
-The active link will also be highlighted as you scroll through the sections.
+You can customize the content and styles of each section as needed.
+This setup provides a smooth navigation experience within a single-page application.